techwithlik/COMP2042_CW_hfylt4/README.md

 * See live points scored,
 * High score screen that displays after the game ends and ability to set and store high scores,
 * Stopwatch function,
-* Additional playable levels,
+* Additional playable levels with increased amount of bricks,
-* Background music,
+* Background music by using AudioSystem.getAudioInputStream,
 * Inserted background images and gifs,
 * Changed colors of elements to improve user interface